A generating tree approach to k-nonnesting partitions and permutations: Open arc diagrams: An object under construction

 \subsection{Arc diagrams}

-An arc diagram of size $n$ is an embedded graph with vertices 1 to $n$ drawn in an increasing row.
-We take the convention of labelling our diagrams from left to right, so we can refer to left and right end-points of an arc.
+An arc diagram of size $n$ is an embedded graph with vertices 1 to~$n$ drawn in an increasing row.
+We take the convention of labelling our diagrams from left to right, so we can refer to left and right endpoints of an arc.
 We first focus on the case of arc diagrams representing set partitions, which we call \emph{partition diagrams} for short.
 In this case, the arcs are always drawn above the vertices, and the partition block~$\{a_1, a_2, \dots, a_j\}$, where $a_1<a_2<\dots<a_j$, is represented by the arcs~$(a_1, a_2), (a_2, a_3), \dots, (a_{j-1}, a_j)$.
-Figure~\ref{fig:partition} shows the diagram of a partition of $\{1, \dots, 9\}$.

-The vertices of a partition diagram can be of four types: \emph{fixed points}, \emph{openers}, \emph{closers} and \emph{transitories}.
-A fixed point has no incident edges, an opener has degree one and is the left end-point of an arc, a closer has degree one and is the right end-point of an arc, and a transitory vertex has degree two and is the right end-point of one arc and the left end-point of another.
-In Figure~\ref{fig:partition}, the vertex labelled $2$ is a fixed point; the vertices labelled $1$, $4$, and $7$ are openers; vertices $5$, $6$, and $9$ are closers; and $3$ and $8$ are transitory.